MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 Autoboxing and Numbers
 ^^^^^^^^^^^^^^^^^^^^^^

-- Avoid using boxed primitives (Integer, Byte, Float classes) if not needed.
-Most of the time using boxed primitives leads to autoboxing (the process of converting primitives to boxed primitives), which can be CPU intensive due to casting.
+- Avoid using boxed primitives (such as Integer, Byte, Float classes) if not needed.
+Most of the time using boxed primitives leads to autoboxing (the process of converting primitives to boxed primitives and the other way around), which can be CPU intensive due to casting.

 .. code:: java